davideolgiati/PartyLoud/README.md

 - Added User Agents to cURL requests in order to improve traffic randomness
-- Changed error recovery mechanism (now if an HTTP request fail a backup url is used)
+- Changed error recovery mechanism (now if an HTTP request fail a backup URL is used)
-- Fixed bash 3.2 bug in URL selection mechanism
+- Fixed bash 3.2 bug in the URL selection mechanism
 - Fixed wc -l related bug
 - Minor changes in UI

 ## [0.0.3] - 2019-03-20
 ### :new: Added
 - Internal Engine is now complete and operative
-- cURL is now used to generate pseudo-randomic requests
+- cURL is now used to generate pseudo-random requests
 - HTML response is now parsed using grep
 - Bad URLs are now filtered using a wordlist mechanism (wordlist is located in a file named badwords)